hafiz-kamilin/exercise_vbaStomperDetector/README.md

 ## Note

-I have tested the stomperDetector on all stomped files provided by [clr2of8](https://github.com/clr2of8/VBAstomp) and this program is compatible with all files created by Microsoft Office program such as Excel, and Word from version 2003x32, 2007x32, 2010x32, 2013x32, 2013x64, 2016x32, 2016x64, 2019x32, 2019x64.
+I have tested the stomperDetector on all stomped files provided by [clr2of8](https://github.com/clr2of8/VBAstomp) and this program is compatible with all files created by Microsoft Office program such as Excel and Word version 2003x32, 2007x32, 2010x32, 2013x32, 2013x64, 2016x32, 2016x64, 2019x32, 2019x64.

 ## Declaration